Bio

 IMG_2887

-Dustin was the recipient of a 2010 Jerome Foundation Emerging Artist Grant to produce his 2012 film Blue Hands; a novel animation technique drawing from some of the best photographic talents around the country.
-In 2012 Dustin began production on his 2014 filmĀ 51 Fragments of a Wandering Mind; a feature-length cultural documentary shot in 13 different countries over the course of 6 months.
+Dustin was the recipient of a 2010 Jerome Foundation Emerging Artist Grant to produce his 2012 short-film series Blue Hands; a novel animation technique composed entirely of Cyanotypes.
+In 2013 Dustin produced 51 Fragments of a Wandering Mind; a feature-length cultural documentary shot in 13 different countries entirely on a toy-camera.
 In 2014 Dustin was again awarded a Jerome Foundation Emerging Artist Grant to finance his production Looking At: Looking Into, a film project examining the relationship between media and voyeurism through antique exhibition machines called Mutoscopes.
 In 2015 Dustin was named a Flight School Fellow; a partnership between Pittsburgh Center for the Arts, Creative Capital and The Emily Hall Tremaine Foundation.
-Dustin has recently finished post-production on his 2nd feature-length film Inferno, a surrealist interpretation of Dante Alighieri’s famous morality tale.
+In 2018 Dustin released his 2nd feature-length film Inferno, a surrealist interpretation of Dante Alighieri’s famous morality tale.
+Beginning in 2017, Dustin shifted his focus into traditional 2D studio practice with an emphasis on historic photographic process and printmaking.
+Each year he produces about 100 new works, while maintaining a catalog of over 1000 individual, unlimited editions through his commercial studio MediaStudio1.

-In addition to film Dustin enjoys military history, philosophy, chess and plays competitive pinball.
+In addition to art, Dustin enjoys military history, philosophy, chess and plays competitive pinball.
+He lives in suburban Minnesota with his wife and daughters.